 Diesel generators burn red diesel fuel.

-Red diesel is the term for tax free fuel commonly used in all diesel generators, unless biodiesel is used.
+A term for tax free fuel.
+Commonly used in all diesel generators.
+Except when biodiesel is used.

 A diesel generator’s fuel system must supply the diesel engine with a continuous and clean supply of fuel.
-Bulk fuel is usually stored in a large tank, and the fuel transferred to a smaller day tank near the engine by means of an electric motor-driven pump.
+Store bulk fuel in a large tank.
+An electric motor transfers fuel by pump to a smaller day tank.
 The diesel generator’s system must be located and constructed in accordance with good safety practices and local codes.
 Any flexible non-metallic lines used to route the fuel inside the building should meet Fire Regulations.
 Check for any possibility of trapped fuel lines or sharp protrusions that could over time puncture the fuel lines.
 Any air entering the fuel line can cause the diesel generator to fail.

 Bulk Storage – Diesel Generators

-The quantity of fuel stored must also be regulated, as fuel stored for long periods will sediment and this applies to all diesel generators.
-A regular check of the BS standards of your fuel supplier should be carried out to ensure that your fuel is always of the correct standard and grade
+Regulate the quantity of fuel stored.
+As fuel stored for long periods will sediment, this applies to all diesel generators.
+A regular check of the BS standards of your fuel supplier carried out to ensure that your fuel is always of the correct standard and grade.

 A large capacity storage tank is desirable to encourage bulk purchases and minimise dirt contamination.
-Maintaining a diesel generator’s tank and keeping the tank full minimises condensation, particularly if the fuel is seldom used.
+Maintaining a diesel generator’s tank minimises condensation.
+Especially if fuel is seldom used.
 It may be located either above or below ground level, but the high fuel level in any part of the system must not exceed the height of the injectors in the engine.
 This prevents any possibility of fuel leaking by the injectors into the cylinder and thus causing the diesel generator to fail.

-The storage tank fill tube should be located for convenience and safety of the filling operation.
-A vent must be provided to relieve air pressure created by filling and prevent a vacuum forming as fuel is consumed.
+Moreover, the storage tank fill tube should be located for convenience and safety of the filling operation.
+A vent must be provided to relieve air pressure.
+Pressure is created by a vacuum forming as fuel is consumed.

-If a day tank situated in the belly of the diesel generator is not used, then a separate bulk tank must be located near to the diesel generator so as to provide a ready fuel supply to the engine-mounted transfer pump.
+Sometimes the day tank situated in the belly of the diesel generator is not used.
+In this case, a separate bulk tank must be located near to the diesel generator.
+This provides a ready fuel supply to the engine-mounted transfer pump.

 Diesel Generators -Fuel Information